studio1902/statamic-peak/README.md

 All configuration files are fully documented.
 Read the Tailwind docs on [theme configuration](https://tailwindcss.com/docs/theme/) for more information.

 Read up on the [Tailwind Forms](https://github.com/tailwindlabs/tailwindcss-forms) and [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography) plugins.
 They're easy to customize and the config file for typography already includes some basic customization so your theme colors are automatically applied.
 The plugins are easy to remove if you don't want to use them.

-When your app environment is `local`, Peak will add a breakpoint notice to your site so you can tell on which breakpoint you're currently displaying the website.
-You can turn this off by removing `{{ environment == 'local' ? 'debug' : '' }}` from `resources/views/layout.antlers.html`.

 You can use a helper utility by adding the class `?` to quickly identify elements on screen.
 Original idea by [Gavin Joyce](https://github.com/GavinJoyce/tailwindcss-question-mark).